 Although some previous studies concluded that wrong-way crashes happened so randomly that it was hard to identify the high-frequency crash locations for engineering improvement (Braam 2006; Cooner, Cothron, and Ranft 2004; NTTA 2009), Caltrans has developed an analysis tool to identify locations where wrong-way collision concentrations have occurred on freeways and expressways (Copelan 1989).
 Two separate wrong-way collision rates, total and fatal, were used to conduct an engineering analysis at identified locations in the Caltrans 2008 Highway Safety Improvement Plan (HSIP) guide.
-The minimum collision criteria are a total wrong-way collision rate of 0.5 collisions of any severity per mile per year and a minimum of three wrong-way collisions in a five-year period, or a fatal wrong-way collisions in a five-year period.
+The minimum collision criteria are a total wrong-way collisions in a five-year period, or a fatal wrong-way collision rate of 0.12 fatal collisions per mile per year and a minimum of three fatal collisions per mile per year and a minimum of three fatal wrong-way collisions in a five-year period.